 - Summary: We use insurance claims data for 27.6 percent of individuals with private employer-sponsored insurance in the US between 2007 and 2011 to examine the variation in health spending and in hospitals' transaction prices.
 We find that health care spending per privately insured beneficiary varies by a factor of three across hospital referral regions in the US.
 Variation in providers' prices explains a majority of the variation in health spending on the privately insured.
 Providers' prices can vary by a factor of 10 within cities and more than 20 across the US.
 Hospital market concentration is positively associated with hospital prices.

-2. "Does Competition from Private Surgical Centers Improve Public Hospitals' Performance?
+"Does Competition from Private Surgical Centers Improve Public Hospitals' Performance?
 Evidence from the English National Health Service" with Stephen Gibbons and Matthew Skellern.
 LSE Centre for Economic Performance Discussion Paper 1434, Revise and Resubmit, Journal of Public Economics.

 - Press Clippings: Financial Times